Friday, July 31, 2009

 It's been a long time since cattle roamed this land, but here's a brittle bone that turned up in an area where the brush had burned away.

 At one point we came across a clearing near the railroad tracks with lots of stone fire rings.
 Some were old and nearly obscured by hard-packed soil.
 Others, like the one shown below, were newer and more obvious.
 There were about seven rings total.
 I pointed out that this was a lousy place to start a fire.
 Steve said the rings were probably used by "knights of the road."
 Then it hit me: We were standing in the middle of a genuine "hobo jungle."
 If only John Hodgman had been there to appreciate it.
-I hummed "Big Rock Candy Mountains" most of the way back to the car.
+I hummed "Big Rock Candy Mountain" most of the way back to the car.

 Thanks to Susan Faessel for the first three photos in today's post.